slackhq/nebula/README.md

 Learn all about the [Nebula](https://www.defined.net/nebula/introduction/) project.

 Explorle to [Configuration Reference](https://www.defined.net/nebula/config/) to learn about the numerous options and tunable paramaters you can set in the Nebula configuration file.

+## Nebula Slack discussion

+You can join the [NebulaOSS Slack Group](https://join.slack.com/t/nebulaoss/shared_invite/enQtOTA5MDI4NDg3MTg4LTkwY2EwNTI4NzQyMzc0M2ZlODBjNWI3NTY1MzhiOThiMmZlZjVkMTI0NGY4YTMyNjUwMWEyNzNkZTJmYzQxOGU) to connect with the maintainers of Nebula and our user community.

 ## Building Nebula from source